Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Most macromolecules are made from single subunits, or building blocks, called monomers.
 The monomers combine with each other using covalent bonds to form larger molecules known as polymers.
 In doing so, monomers release water molecules as byproducts.
 This type of reaction is known as dehydration synthesis, which means “to put together while losing water.”

 Shown is the reaction of two glucose monomers to form maltose.
-When maltose is formed, a water molecules is released.
+When maltose is formed, a water molecule is released.
+The components of the linkage are upper case O upper case H from one glucose molecule combining with one upper case H from the second glucose molecule.

 Figure 3.2 In the dehydration synthesis reaction depicted above, two molecules of glucose are linked together to form the disaccharide maltose.
 In the process, a water molecule is formed.